 Emyr encourages LEADER Co-operation Projects between Local Action Groups and also represents PLANED at Regional LEADER meetings.
 He is a Pembrokeshire-born fluent Welsh speaker and promotes project monitoring and systems, sharing of best practise, community co-operation and networking.

 Pembrokeshire born and bred, Emma attended Greenhill School, then Pembrokeshire College and is a graduate of University of Wales Swansea.
-She brings a wealth of administrative skills and experience to PLANED having previously worked within the education sector as a PA, Office Manager and Finance Manager.
-Emma is also a trained Clerk to Governors, an 80wpm touch typist and is currently self-funding her studies for an AAT L2 Certificate in Accounting to formalise her financial experience.
+She brings a wealth of administrative skills and experience to PLANED having previously worked within the education sector as PA, Office Manager and Finance Manager.
+Emma is also a trained Clerk to Governors, an 80wpm touch typist/audio typist and has recently achieved a Distinction in her AAT L2 Certificate in Accounting.

-Emma is enthusiastic to be a part of the PLANED team and is enjoying supporting the community projects within Pembrokeshire.
+Emma enjoys being part of the PLANED team and supporting projects within Pembrokeshire.
 Having lived away for a time, she says she has a new appreciation of just how special Pembrokeshire and its local communities are.

-Community and Well-being Resilience Officer on the CWBR Project
+Community and Well-being Resilience Coordinator on the CWBR Project

 Abi joined PLANED in March 2019 as one of our Community and Well-being Resilience Officers leading on the CWBR Project, funded by Arwain Sir Benfro LEADER.